Procedure for Operation of University-owned Vehicles

-1. Deans, Directors, Principal, and Department Heads will ensure that vehicle users follow the operational requirements of the University, a log book for each vehicle is kept up to date, a Vehicle Mileage Weekly Update form is completed, and drivers of University vehicles are authorized and have an applicable licence.
+1. Unit Heads will ensure that vehicle users follow the operational requirements of the University, a log book for each vehicle is kept up to date, a Vehicle Mileage Weekly Update form is completed, and drivers of University vehicles are authorized and have an applicable licence.

 2. For the operation of certain University vehicles, a special license and/or endorsement must be held.
 For example: